jeffrey-l-turner/rchain/nix/README.md

 ## RNode build (in nix-shell)

-Enter nix-shell and setup keys:
+Enter nix-shell using zsh and setup keys:
 ```
-nix-shell --pure nix/shell.nix` or add `--run zsh` for that shell
+nix-shell --pure nix/shell.nix --run zsh
-# enter ssh-agent password or permanently add keys; this must be done each time since nix-shell is ephemeral
+# enter ssh-agent password or permanently add keys; this may have to be done each time since nix-shell may be ephemeral
 ssh-add -K ~/.ssh/<key-name>
 ```